carlosmoliv/travel-package-proposal/README.md

    npm install

 ### Running the application
-1. You can use Docker to set up the necessary environment before running the application.
+1. You can use Docker to set up the necessary environment before running the application:
    ```bash
    docker compose up -d db storage-redis